flexera-public/policy_templates/cost/flexera/cco/scheduled_reports/README.md

 - *Cost Metric* - Select the cost metric for your report.
 This determines whether to build the report using amortized or unamortized costs, and whether to blend AWS costs or not.
 - *Graph Dimension* - Select which dimension you'd like to be broken out on the graph in the report.
 Select `Custom` to specify the name of a custom dimension, such as a Custom Tag or Custom Rule-Based Dimension, or the name of any dimension not on the list.
 - *Custom Graph Dimension* - Specify the name of the custom dimension you want to break costs out by.
 Spelling and capitalization must match what is shown in the Flexera CCO platform.
 Only applicable if `Custom` is selected for the Graph Dimension.
+- *Graph Dimension Value Count* - The number of values to display on the graph for the selected dimension.
+The top N values will be displayed based on the cost metric selected.
+Enter 0 to display all values.
+Warning: Displaying all values may result in a graph that is difficult to interpret.
 - *Filter Dimensions* - Specify the names of the dimensions you wish to filter the costs by along with their values in dimension=value format.
 These can be built-in dimensions, Custom Tags or Custom Rule-Based Dimensions.
 Spelling and capitalization must match what is shown in the Flexera CCO platform.
 Examples: Environment=Production, Cost Owner=John Doe
 - *Filter Functionality* - Whether to filter for costs that meet all of the criteria specified in `Filter Dimensions` or costs that meet any of the criteria.
 Only applicable if at least two values are entered for `Filter Dimensions`.
 - *Date Range* - Select the Date Range options you'd like to display on the graph in the report.
 - *Billing Term* - Select the unit of time you'd like to display on the graph in the report.
 The report will split costs along the option selected.
 For example, if `Week` is selected, the costs will be split out by week along the graph's X axis and in the incident report.
-- *Billing Center List* - List of Billing Center names or IDs you want to report on.
+- *Billing Center List* - List of Billing Center Name(s) or ID(s) you want to report on.
 Leave blank to select all top level Billing Centers.
+- *Percent Change Threshold Value* - The threshold (in percent) for the percent change in cost between time period(s) that will trigger the report.
+Default of 0 will send the report every time based on the applied policy schedule.
+- *Percent Change Consecutive Threshold* - The number of consecutive time period(s) where there was a percent change in cost between time period(s) that will trigger the report.
+Default of `0` will send the report every time based on the applied policy schedule.
+- *Percent Change Alert Metric* - The metric to use for the percent change alert.
+Percent Change from Previous Time Period Daily Average is recommended to normalize between Month periods.
+This has no affect if Billing Term is set to 'Day'.
+- *Percent Change Alert Direction* - Select the direction of percent change that will trigger the report.

 ## Policy Actions